Augustoni/wiki-score/README.md

 ```
 ## Run the Project
 The project is contained in a .ipynb file which corresponds to a python notebook file.
 The code is designed to be run using the cells' logic of a notebook.
 [Jupyter](https://jupyter.org/) is an example of a free notebook you can use.
 To create the corpus first launch *corpus creation and name of journal analysis* notebook.
 Then to compare corpora you can launch the *poster figures* notebook.
+If you want to have the history on one article using wikicode manually found you can look at the branch history.

 # How to Use the Project